Off-duty officer helps rescue boy, 8, who was left hanging by his neck at amusement center

-KING OF PRUSSIA, Pa.
-(WJW) – A young boy was left hanging by his neck at an indoor amusement center in Pennsylvania over the weekend after becoming entangled in a rope ladder.
+A young boy was left hanging by his neck at an indoor amusement center in Pennsylvania over the weekend after becoming entangled in a rope ladder.
+KTLA’s sister station WJW reports.

 The West Vincent Township Police Department confirmed the incident earlier this week on Facebook.
 Officials said the 8-year-old was visiting Thrillz Park in King of Prussia on Saturday when his head “slipped through” part of a rope obstacle and became stuck.